 As you already know, Maine is known for its world-class seafood, which I gladly indulged in during my trip.
 I know that too much of any one thing is bad for you but YOLO, right?
 Here are some spots for you seafood lovers…

-I definitely left 555 a few pounds heavier but delighted that I had the opportunity to sample some of Executive Chef Steve Corry’s creations.
+I definitely left 555 a few pounds heavier!
+But delighted that I had the opportunity to sample some of Executive Chef Steve Corry’s creations.
 The mac n’ cheese was good but the seared new England scallops were divine.

 With three convenient locations in Portland, The Holy Donut is known for its decadently sweet concoctions.
 The secret behind its success?
 Maine potatoes!
 The donuts are made with two-thirds flour and one-third mashed potatoes, plus local buttermilk and eggs.

 All I can say is they were each quite delicious, especially with my iced coffee.
 Perfect breakfast or dessert spot if you don’t want to break the bank, or if you are traveling with kids.
+Having something sweet from the shop is yet another great summer activity in Maine!

 The Porthole is a casual seafood spot situated at Custom House Wharf where folks have come to enjoy their meal with a water view since 1929.
 The generous menu has tons of fresh-caught seafood that gets unloaded from the wharf directly to the restaurant by local fishermen.